Ireland’s business friendly environment positions it as one of Europe’s most accessible locations for establishing and registering a business.

 Irish regulators, across different sectors, have a strong reputation for excellence.
 These include:

-Ireland also participates in EU regulatory fora and is represented by the relevant national authorities at a European level.
+Ireland actively participates in EU regulatory frameworks, with national authorities representing the country at the European level.

 Registering a business in Ireland

 Do you need to set up as a sole trader, form a partnership or form a company?
-See the Companies Registration Office to figure out which legal structure works best for your business plans.
+See the Companies Registration Office for comprehensive guidance on aligning your structure with your business objectives.

-Please note that any company which is incorporated outside Ireland and establishes a branch in the state must be registered with the CRO.
+Please note that any company which is incorporated outside Ireland and establishes a branch in the state must be registered with Companies Registration Office (CRO).

 Registering for tax